 Throughout half term 2 you received presentations during assemblies.
-These presentations were from the Option subjects and should help you understand what the Option subjects will offer and whether you feel it is a good subject for you to choose as one of your Kay Stage 4 Options.
+These presentations were from Curriculum Leaders of options subjects; these should help you understand what the option subjects will offer if you chose as one of your Key Stage 4 Options.

-Please note you will receive your Option Form in January 2024, all Options must be chosen by 9th February 2024.
-Please take advantage of the time you have in half term 2 to consider your Options, talk to teachers, discuss with parents/carers.
-This will best prepare you for your Option decision in January 2024 and the next exciting step in your education.
+Please note you will receive your Option Form in January 2024.
+All Options must be chosen by 9th February 2024.
+Between now and the, consider your options: talk to teachers and discuss with parents/carers.
+This will best prepare you for your option decision in January 2024 and the next exciting step in your education.